Myy666666/Chip-layout/README.md

 # Chip Layout Similarity

-This repository contains the implementation of a chip layout image similarity method based on a Hybrid CNN + DINOv2 Large backbone and an MLP projection head.
+This repository provides code for chip layout image similarity matching based on a Hybrid CNN + DINOv2 Large backbone and an MLP projection head.

-The model extracts local CNN features, uses DINOv2 features to generate spatial attention, and compares two chip layout images by cosine similarity in the learned embedding space.
+The method uses SuperPoint-style CNN features for local structure extraction, DINOv2 Large features for spatial attention guidance, and a trained MLP head to project image features into a similarity embedding space.

-## Open-Source Dataset and Weights
+## Release Assets

-We have open-sourced part of the chip layout dataset and the required pretrained weights in the GitHub Releases of this repository:
+We provide the required dataset and model weights through GitHub Releases:

 ```text
 https://github.com/Myy666666/Chip-layout/releases